BIGJRA/BIGJRA.github.io/rejuv.md

 -   On the fourth level, grab the *Good Rod!*

--   Talk to her on the fourth level, and you’ll have to battle.
-You’ll be taken back to the weather institute.
+-   Talk to her on the fourth level, and you'll have to battle.
+You'll be taken back to the weather institute.

 -   Head back to Route 5 and all the way down to pick up another *Blast